IJuanTM/simpl/README.md

 * Updated composer and npm packages
 * Replaced the old database class with a new class that is more flexible and easier to use
 * Improved the readmes of the add-ons
+* Improve the logging system by adding log levels and better formatting

 <br>